 These are fictional characters that represent the different users who may use a product or service.
 They are based on trends and audience research and are created to better understand user needs, pain points, behaviors, and experiences.

-This is how well the product satisfies its intended market or audience.
+This design term defines how well the product satisfies its intended market or audience.

 Quality Assurance is the formalized process of reviewing a design and its features after it’s been fully developed.
 The goal is to identify any pain points in the user experience and any errors in the design and its functionality before the final product is launched.